RHVoice/RHVoice/doc/en/Configuration-file.md

 #### Using the Sonic library

 RHVoice can use [the Sonic library](https://github.com/waywardgeek/sonic) for changing speech rate.
+The native algorithm of speech rate modification in RHVoice was improved in version 1.4.0, and this library is not included in the builds provided by the RHVoice project.
+So the following setting is only supported in custom builds with Sonic enabled.

 The `min_sonic_rate` setting specifies the minimum rate value starting from which Sonic will be used instead of the built-in algorithm.
 By default the built-in algorithm is always used on Android, and on other platforms Sonic is used to speed up speech, that is the synthesizer behaves as